Jorginho and Sarri get off the mark for Chelsea

 The Italy international passed home a fearless penalty in the 45th minute as Maurizio Sarri earned his first competitive win at the helm after his team went down to Manchester City in the Community Shield last weekend, while fellow debutant and the world's most expensive goalkeeper Kepa Arrizabalaga started with a clean sheet.

-Jorginho, who followed Sarri's path from Napoli for a reported £50 million ($87.5 million), added to the opener from FIFA World Cup-winning midfielder N'Golo Kante, who returned as one of three changes to the team that lost to City.
+Jorginho, who followed Sarri's path from Napoli, added to the opener from FIFA World Cup-winning midfielder N'Golo Kante, who returned as one of three changes to the team that lost to City.

-Huddersfield struggled to test the Kepa his first outing since joining from Athletic Bilbao for £72 million ($126 million) as Chelsea dominated the second period, with Pedro adding the gloss after a brilliant counter-attack launched by substitute Eden Hazard.
+Huddersfield struggled to test the Kepa his first outing since joining from Athletic Bilbao as Chelsea dominated the second period, with Pedro adding the gloss after a brilliant counter-attack launched by substitute Eden Hazard.

 Chelsea was lacking dynamism and conviction as Huddersfield sat deep and proved difficult to break down, but Pedro's driving run and pass out to Willian enabled the Brazilian to pick out Kante, who scuffed a left-footed volley into the ground and inside the far post in the 34th minute.